 Conclusions: The maps of ill health seen here diverge from conventional wisdom about North vs. South India.
 Epidemiological studies are required in the hotspots of ill-health and the regions where higher income does not correlate with improved health.

 Keywords: Self-reported health, India, geographical variation, SES and health.

-Citation: Distribution of self-reported health in India: The role of income and geography, Ila Patnaik, Renuka Sane, Ajay Shah, S. V. Subramaniam, XKDR Working Paper 6, September 2021.
+Distribution of self-reported health in India: The role of income and geography, Ila Patnaik, Renuka Sane, Ajay Shah, S. V. Subramanian, PLoS ONE 18(1), January 2023, pages 1-18.